igvteam/igv-docs/igv-docs/docs/FileFormats/DataTracks.md

 ### SHAPE format

-The SHAPE format (.shape) is a tab-deliminated text file with two columns and no header.
+The SHAPE format (.shape) is a tab-delimited text file with two columns and no header.

 *   1st column: 1-based nucleotide position
 *   2nd column: chemical reactivity value, or -999 to indicate positions with no data